 This is a big difference, and it might cause you steer clear from the Business Gold card, but for that $295, there's a lot the cardholder receives.

 The Business Gold Card offers a lot of rewards that should easily pay for the $295 annual fee, provided your business spends a lot.
 You'll get 4x Membership Rewards® points on the two select categories where your business spent the most each month– 4X points apply to the first $150,000 in combined purchases from these two categories each calendar year.
 You also pick up 25% points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year.

-As for the welcome bonus, with the Blue Business® Plus card, you can earn a $100 statement credit at each of three specific merchants.
-With the Amex Gold Card, however, new cardholders can earn 35,000 bonus Membership Rewards® points after spending $5,000 during the first three months.
+As for the welcome bonus, there isn't one for the Blue Business® Plus card.
+With the Amex Business Gold Card, however, new cardholders can earn 35,000 bonus Membership Rewards® points after spending $5,000 during the first three months.